Let's sit down and have a cuppa and a chat my loves.

 7. 'They'll make me sick' - An absolute deal breaker for an Emetophobic.

-I finally took the plunge about 9 months ago.
-A fab mental health nurse put all my fears to bed and prescribed me Citalopram 10mg (Which eventually we took up to 20mg).
+I finally took the plunge in 2017.
+A fab mental health nurse put all my fears to bed and prescribed me Citalopram 10mg (Which eventually we took up to 20mg, then 30mg).
 She had complete faith in me, which was really, I realised, all I needed.
 She was the first health professional I had seen who didn't look at me like I was a complete nutcase.
 The first couple of weeks were rough, but believe me when I say, they are COMPLETELY doable.
-Take it from someone who was mentally exhausted and emotionally disconnected from the world, suffering multiple panic attacks a day, sleepless nights, eating problems, and never feeling quite as alive as a 22 year old should.
+Take it from someone who was mentally exhausted and emotionally disconnected from the world, suffering multiple panic attacks a day, sleepless nights, eating problems, and never feeling quite as alive as a 20-something should.
 If I can do it, you can too.
 Everyone's side effects are different, but some of the ones I experienced were:

 - Constant yawning.